 What is Deflation?

 Most people are familiar with the word inflation, which typically has a negative connotation.
-However, in economic terms, deflation is actually a worse prospect.
-In monetary policy, it can refer to the overall shrinkage of the money supply or the decrease in the cost of consumer goods and services.
+However, in economic terms, deflation is actually worse.
+In monetary policy, it refers to the overall shrinkage of the money supply or the decrease in the cost of goods and services.
 Where inflation means a rise in prices and a drop in purchasing power, deflation indicates a lack of purchasing ability altogether.

 In fact, it’s a form of economic contraction.
-It signals a depressionary period that can perpetuate even more economic downturn by its very nature.
+It signals a depressionary period that can lead to an economic downturn by its very nature.
 Thankfully, the Federal Reserve can use strategic monetary policy to avoid or combat it.
 Combating deflation starts by understanding it.
-Here’s what investors and companies need to know.
+Here’s what you need to know.

 Deflation Correlates With Depression

 Looking for historical examples of deflation?
 The best place to start is with significant stock market crashes and corrections.
 The Great Depression (1929-1933) was the single biggest period of deflation in United States history.
 The Great Recession (2007-2009) was another major deflationary period.

 The correlation between deflation and depression occurs because they share catalysts.
 Often deflation causes economic depressions.
 Specifically, it’s a cyclical series of events that triggers them: